What Is a Spiritual Journey? A Guide to the Inner Odyssey

 The Hero’s Journey Framework

-As we covered in this Spiritual Growth guide, a spiritual journey follows the quintessential hero’s journey framework illuminated by the late mythologist Joseph Campbell.
+As we covered in this Spiritual Growth guide, a spiritual journey follows the quintessential hero’s journey structure illuminated by the late mythologist Joseph Campbell.

 Campbell discovered this “monomyth” structure by studying the religious stories, myths, and legends from a wide range of traditions throughout recorded history.